pavels/nerves_system_a64_olinuxino/README.md

 ```

 To enable microphone input execute

 ```elixir
 System.cmd("amixer", ["-q", "sset", "AIF1 Data Digital ADC", "cap", "on"]) System.cmd("amixer", ["-q", "sset", "Mic1", "43%", "cap", "on"])
 ```

-You can use `sox` package programs `play` and `rec` for audio input/output.

 ## Supported WiFi devices

 Some boards has built in RTL8723BS.
 This module is not always very reliable and the signal strength is problematic due to on board antenna design.

 Various USB WIFI dongle are supported.
 Recommended and tested ones are USB adapters supported by `rt2800usb` driver (Ralink RT2070, RT2770, RT2870, RT3070, RT3071, RT3072, RT3370, RT3572, RT5370, RT5372, RT5572).

-## Bluetooth

-The A64-OLinuXino boards with built-in WiFi support use the RTL8723BS module.
-This is a combo WiFi/Bluetooth module.
-Bluetooth is not well supported in
-Nerves.
-However, Nerves is built on Linux so you can enable and use `bluez`.
-Another option is to use [harald](https://hex.pm/packages/harald) which can
-communicate with the module using low level Bluetooth HCI commands.

 ## Installation